 This brick Tudor home in the Flatlands neighborhood in Brooklyn contains three bedrooms and three-and-a-half baths and a covered patio in the backyard.
 The listing says it’s been through a complete renovation and that the fuzzy images don’t do the 1,872-square-foot property justice.

 Even if the home doesn’t turn out to be a hidden treasure, there’s always something happening in NYC.
 Numerous cafes, restaurants, parks and beaches are under a half hour's drive away.
+And if you cut back on your monthly expenses, like high-interest debt payments, you’ll be able to afford even more of what the city has to offer.

 Charlotte, North Carolina